Resources » Working With PDFs » How to Add Shapes to PDF Files

 1. Upload your PDF to the PDF.Live editor.

-You can either drag and drop your PDF to upload it, or click Select File to Edit and navigate to where your PDF is located on your computer.
-Once you’ve uploaded your PDF, click Edit PDF to open the PDF.Live editor and get started.
+You can either drag and drop your PDF to upload it, or click Select File and navigate to where your PDF is located on your computer.
+Once you’ve uploaded your PDF, click Continue to open the PDF.Live editor and get started.

 The Shapes panel will open at the top of the PDF.Live editor, which allows you to create a number of different shapes in your PDF.